payu-india/CMS-Chatbot/docs/plugins/install-and-configure-odoo-plugin.md

 After cloning, verify that the `Payment_payu` folder exists in the directory.

-### Step 3: Configure Odoo

-Modify the `odoo.conf` file to include the path to the custom addons folder:
+3. Modify the `odoo.conf` file to include the path to the custom addons folder:

 ```bash
 sudo nano /etc/odoo/odoo.conf
 ```

-Add the custom addons path to the `addons_path` configuration:
+4. Add the custom add-ons path to the `addons_path` configuration:

 ```bash
 addons_path = /usr/lib/python3/dist-packages/odoo/addons,/opt/odoo/custom_addons
 ```

-### Step 4: Restart Odoo service

-Restart the Odoo service to apply the changes:
+5. Restart the Odoo service to apply the changes:

 ```bash
 sudo systemctl restart odoo